uuid6/new-uuid-encoding-techniques-ietf-draft/README.md

 # Contributing
 - Note there are many, many encoding types, a quick sample can be seen here: https://en.wikipedia.org/wiki/Binary-to-text_encoding#Encoding_standards
   - The table below includes the encoding that have been suggested in various discussions around the web, compared against various concerns also suggested around the web.
   - If you have a suggestion for a new encoding: please open a PR adding the item to the table.
-If you are adding a
   - If you have a suggestion for a new concern: please open a PR adding the item to the table after opening a discussion thread for linking.